Nediyiruppu

+Nediyiruppu was the capital of the Zamorin's kingdom in colonial Kerala.
+At the time, it was known as Nediyiruppu Swaroopam.
+It is a region of the Kondotty municipality in Malappuram district, Kerala, India.
+It is situated 24 km from Malappuram, the district headquarters.

 History

 Nediyiruppu was the headquarters of the Zamorin rulers of the Kingdom of Calicut (the kingdom was called Nediyiruppu Swaroopam at that time).

-According to some other historians, the wealth of Manavikrama royalty was kept in a treasury at Nediyiruppu and they called the place Nedi-Iruppu meaning "Got-and-placed".
-This treasury was located in Viruthiyil Paramba in Nediyiruppu.
+According to some other historians, the wealth of Manavikrama royalty was kept in a treasury at Nediyiruppu named Nedi-Iruppu meaning "got-and-placed".
+The treasury was located in Viruthiyil Paramba in Nediyiruppu.

 Nediyiruppu village is a part of the Kondotty municipality.